sagar87/tensorsignatures/docs/tutorials.rst

 process to generate strand specific mutations.
 To accomplish this, TensorSignatures fits two (for transcription and replication) scalar variables for each extracted signature that scale trinucleotide spectra by the amount of the detected strand asymmetry.
-We can employ the ts.heatmap function to visualize them for our simulated data set.
+We can employ the :code:`ts.heatmap` function to visualize them for our simulated data set.

 >>> plt.figure(figsize=(6,3))
 >>> ts.heatmap(np.exp(data_set.b0),